awisniewski/Health_monitor/README.md

 # Health_monitor
-App to track you health and make guided suggestions to the user on how to improve their health
+Ruby app to track you health and make guided suggestions to the user on how to improve their health.